Mail and Wire Fraud Defense Attorney

 Legal Defenses for Mail or Wire Fraud

-Sometimes this is not so easy to prove, especially when you're talking about the mail.
-So, the government will obviously use surveillance in order to prove it, they will use video, and they will use anything that shows that the person was involved and that they knew of the fraudulent purpose.
+Sometimes, this is not so easy to prove, especially when you're talking about the mail.
+So, the government will obviously use surveillance, video, and anything that shows that the person was involved and that they knew of the fraudulent purpose.

-Another way to get at some of these crimes is by wire-tapping to prove a mail fraud case.
-They wire-tap people's phones so they can get evidence to show that they new exactly what was going on.
+Another way to get at some of these crimes is by wiretapping to prove a mail fraud case.
+They wiretapped people's phones so they could get evidence to show that they knew exactly what was going on.

-What I find to be most helpful in these cases is, you're honest and straightforward about your involvement or even non-involvement because once your attorney has all the details related to your case, then they're going to be able to match that up with the discovery which is the paperwork and evidence that the government has to prove the mail fraud scheme, and then they can really have a serious talk with you and let you know whether they think the government has a case or they don't.
+What I find to be most helpful in these cases is you're honest and straightforward about your involvement or even non-involvement because once your attorney has all the details related to your case, then they're going to be able to match that up with the discovery which is the paperwork and evidence that the government has to prove the mail fraud scheme.
+Then they can really have a serious talk with you and let you know whether they think the government has a case or they don't.

-If the government obviously has a case against you and they've got the evidence, then it's time for your federal criminal defense attorney to negotiate with them and attempt to work out some sort of a resolution that hopefully gives you the best chance of getting the lightest possible sentence and staying out of custody if possible.
+Suppose the government obviously has a case against you, and they've got the evidence.
+In that case, it's time for your federal criminal defense attorney to negotiate with them and attempt to work out some sort of a resolution that hopefully gives you the best chance of getting the lightest possible sentence and staying out of custody if possible.

-One big thing I see in these mail fraud cases is if it's a large sum of money involved, special enhancements apply and can cause your sentence to be higher.
+One big thing I see in these mail fraud cases is that if a large sum of money is involved, special enhancements apply, and the sentence can be higher.

-The federal sentencing guidelines have specific sentences for each crime, and then if there's a large sum of money involved and the mail was used, then there are enhancements that apply to make your sentence longer.
+The federal sentencing guidelines have specific sentences for each crime.
+If a large sum of money was involved and mail was used, enhancements apply to make the sentence longer.

 Contact a Federal Criminal Lawyer

-What I have you do is come into the office, sit down, and go over everything very specifically and clearly.
+I have you come into the office, sit down, and go over everything very specifically and clearly.
 I obviously encourage you to be honest and straightforward and give me all the information.

 Don't omit anything, and don't put a spin on things; this way, I can figure out fairly quickly what you're facing and what you're up against, and then you and I can devise a plan in order to defend your federal mail fraud case successfully.
 Contact us at (213) 542-0994.